figonzal1/LastQuakeChile/privacy_policy_en.md

       geography/region; In-app purchases; launches; number of sessions; number of Users ; operating systems; session duration; unique device identifiers for advertising (Google Advertiser ID or IDFA, for example); Usage Data
+* Contact management and sending messages
+    * __Firebase Cloud Messaging__: various kinds of Data, as specified in the service's Privacy Policy.
 * Infrastructure monitoring
     * __Firebase Performance Monitoring__: Personal Data: various types of Data as specified in the privacy policy of the service